travixe/ProcessDataLogger/README.md

 ### HIOKI lr8400 was for set hh7001 config test, and HIOKI lr8450 was for set A3 config test

+### DataProcessingMaster is dynamic, and able to process both hiokis.

+### Only the data is being processed, the file is not automatically saved as a xlsx file. u have to manually SaveAs the file into an xlsx file.

 # Customizing the Code

 ## To adjust the parameters in the code, adjust the cell that you want to copy from, and adjust the rows and columns that you wish to delete.